Eye health is something to maintain an eye on – haha, get it?

 Simply stepping away is a great strategy to give your eyes a break from the screen.
 In addition to the 20-20-20, make sure to step away from the screen multiple times throughout the day for extended periods of time.
 It’s easy to wake up and immediately grab our cell phones because they are right next to us.
 In order to remove the temptation of using my phone first thing in the day, I bought an actual alarm clock that I use.
 I try to be intentional about taking a lunch break where I’m outside away from technology whenever I can.

-Other strategies to help combat eye fatigue include making sure the computer is at the right height and using a laptop stand if needed, making sure you have proper lighting in the room you are working in, and changing the brightness or glare on the display you are working on.
+Other strategies to help combat eye fatigue and maintain good eye health include making sure the computer is at the right height and using a laptop stand if needed, making sure you have proper lighting in the room you are working in, and changing the brightness or glare on the display you are working on.

 Whatever you do, practice being mindful of how you are feeling and take steps to care of yourself!